acryptos/docs.acryptos.com/quick-start-guide.md

 All fees go to ACryptoS Treasury, with frequent [buybacks](community.md) of the $ACS token.

-Treasury is owned by ACryptoS DAO ($ACS token holders), managed by a multi-sig.
+Treasury is owned by ACryptoS DAO ($ACS token holders), managed by a multisig.
 More info on Governance [here](dao/governance.md).

 [^1]: additional tokens offered by other platforms as incentives for providing liquidity on a CL DEX.
 Usually only liquidity provided within the trading range will receive these rewards.